 When paying with a credit card, always choose charges in a local currency

 When you pay with a credit card in Croatia, at many places the cashiers will ask you if you prefer to be charged in your country's currency or local currency.
 This is a tricky one, as it is counterintuitive to choose the local currency.
 But you better do it if you want to save money!
 The banks use something they call Dynamic currency exchange, and it is just a fancy name to take you a few extra euros from your account.

 Croatia, when it comes to tourism, has a very seasonal demand.
 The main season runs from mid-June to the first week of September, but the peak time is from the last week of July to the last week of August.
 At this time of the year, prices are at their highest levels.

 If you are flexible with your travel dates, try to visit Croatia before or after the main season.
 Prices of accommodation, tours, and activities drop dramatically.

-Here are few examples how much you can save in June compared with August
+Here are a few examples of how much you can save in June compared with August

-- In August, to rent an economy class car will cost you 90€ a day, the same car in September will cost you 30€ a day.
+- In August, renting an economy-class car will cost you 90€ a day, and the same car in September will cost you 30€ a day.

-Trying to squeeze in as many places as possible is not always the smartest thing to do budget wise.
-Many hotels, and private apartments offer a long stay discounts (long stay is usually considered any stay longer than 3 nights in the shoulder seasons, or stays longer than 5 nights in high season).
+Trying to squeeze in as many places as possible in a short time is not always the smartest thing to do budget-wise.
+Many hotels and private apartments offer long stay discounts (long stay is usually considered any stay longer than 3 nights in the shoulder seasons, or stays longer than 5 nights in high season).

 A long stays discount can save you up to 30% off an accommodation price.
 If you'd like to visit lots of sites during your travel to Croatia, consider choosing a centrally located place, and then do the daily excursions.